1. Introduction

 If you want to learn more about the engine, read the documentation on https://castle-engine.io/ and join our community on forum and Discord: https://castle-engine.io/talk.php .
 Last but not least, if you like this article and the engine, we will appreciate if you support us on Patreon https://www.patreon.com/castleengine .
 We really count on your support.

 Finally, above all, have fun!
-Creating games is a wild process and experimenting with "what feels good" feeling is the right way to do it.
+Creating games is a wild process and experimenting with "what feels good" is the right way to do it.
 I hope you will enjoy it.